Pastoralists have raised livestock in harsh climates for millennia. What can they teach us today?

 With the rainy season approaching earlier this year, Ndiaye, his son-in-law Moussa Ifra Ba and the rest of the family prepared for a 170-kilometer (106-mile), 16-day trek.

-“The livestock are hungry, and you sometimes have trouble selling one because it is so thin,” Ndiaye said.
 Water and plentiful grass have become harder to come by.
+“One of the main difficulties related to pastoralism is the lack of grazing,” Ndiaye said.
+“The livestock are hungry, and you sometimes have trouble selling one because it is so thin.”

-Ndiaye’s family doesn’t sell animals regularly.
-Meat is mostly for special occasions: weddings, holidays.
+Ndiaye’s family doesn’t sell their animals regularly because meat is mostly for special occasions: weddings, or holidays such as Eid al-Adha and Eid al-Fitr.
 When they do, a few head of cattle can provide enough money to get married, buy rice or even emigrate.

+The family has the same deep respect for their animals that Mongolian pastoralists do.
+Ba is especially drawn to the sheep.
+He’s noticed that the rams cry when they move away from him, remember the names he gives them and come when they’re called.

 ANCIENT PRACTICE, NEW TECHNIQUES

-Though modern tools promise to make things easier, many pastoralists run into obstacles.
-Those in Senegal, for example, often struggle to find cellphone signals.
-They rely mostly on older technology and methods.
-An important advancement in infrastructure has helped: water towers known as forages that have sprung up with government assistance.

-Perhaps the biggest threat to pastoralism comes from within, as the next generation chooses other paths.
+“We now have 4G cellular data, and it helps us a lot in communicating and getting forecasts,” Nurmaa said.
+“It really helps us a lot with communicating with our children because they’re far away.”

-Nurmaa and Agvaantogtokh’s 18-year-old daughter studies medicine.
-Their son spoke about becoming a herder in his early teens.
+Their 18-year-old daughter studies medicine in the capital city of Ulaanbaatar.
+Their two younger children, a 13-year-old son and a 9-year-old daughter, are in school.
+The son spoke about becoming a herder when he was in his early teens.
 But not anymore.

 “I won’t regret anything if my child won’t be a herder,” Nurmaa said.
 “I would like them to do what they aspire to do.”